Hong Kong Disneyland: Stark Expo

 On 25 February 2025, Hong Kong Disneyland Resort unveiled plans for a significant expansion of their theme park, introducing a new Pixar Entertainment Experience.
 An "all-new, exclusive Pixar Entertainment Experience" is set to be added to the park.
 Hong Kong Disneyland released a map pinpointing the location of this experience between Toy Story Land and the World of Frozen.
-This experience will be the first of its kind and unique to Hong Kong Disneyland, although specific details have not yet been revealed.
-The new Pixar entertainment experience will be situated at the northern part of the theme park.
-Visitors can anticipate immersing themselves in the world of Pixar, with attractions inspired by beloved films like Inside Out.
-Additionally, a wider array of Pixar-themed merchandise will be available.

-Entertainment and Celebrations
+Entertainment and celebrations

 Seasonal entertainment, such as "Magical Year After Year", "Duffy and Friends Play Days", "Marvel Season of Super Heroes", "Pixar Water Play Street Party!", "Disney Halloween Time"and "A Disney Christmas", are held in the park to celebrate events.

-Live Entertainment
+Live entertainment

-Momentous: Party in the Night Sky
+Momentous

-“Momentous: Party in the Night Sky” is a updated version of a nighttime spectacle for the 20th anniversary of Hong Kong Disneyland.
+“Momentous” is a nighttime spectacle for Hong Kong Disneyland.
 This nearly 30-minutes performance includes numerous multimedia elements, including: castle projection, music, fountains, flames, lasers, and fireworks.
-3D projection will cover the entire Castle of Magical Dreams and Main Street, U.S.A., and drones will form a glowing number "2" and Mickey Mouse head in the night sky, representing the logo of 20th anniversary.
+3D projection will cover the entire Castle of Magical Dreams and Main Street, U.S.A..

 Friendtastic!

 The largest daytime parade in Hong Kong Disneyland’s history, “Friendtastic!”, it will feature more than 100 performers, including 11 groups of Disney characters and 11 carnival floats.
 The carnival floats include Garden of Musical Friendship, Zootopia, Big Hero 6, Toy Story, Monsters Inc., Turning Red, Inside Out, Up, Encanto, Duffy and Friends, and Castle of Magical Dreams.